jonmiles/bootstrap-treeview/README.md

 	<div id="tree"></div>

-The most basic usage may look something like this.
+Basic usage may look something like this.

 	function getTree() {
-		// Some logic to retrieve, or generate tree data return data;
+		// Some logic to retrieve, or generate tree structure return data;
 	}